deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_1/result_simpl.md

 #### Tested quality metric and method

 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
-For detailed information, please refer to the [Evaluation Criteria](./test.md#evaluation-criteria-) section in the test description.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output
 The test aims to assess that if the vocabulary hub's assets are available to every data space participant.
 Rank higher if the reference to a vocabulary asset is integrated in the data sharing process.